polkadot-developers/substrate-docs/content/md/en/docs/reference/cryptography.md

 - It is generally more resistant to misuse.

 One sacrifice that is made when using Schnorr signatures over ECDSA is that both require 64 bytes, but only ECDSA signatures communicate their public key.

+### Various implementations

+#### ECDSA

+Substrate provides an [ECDSA](https://en.wikipedia.org/wiki/Elliptic_Curve_Digital_Signature_Algorithm) signature scheme using the [secp256k1](https://en.bitcoin.it/wiki/Secp256k1) curve.
+This is the same cryptographic algorithm used to secure [Bitcoin](https://en.wikipedia.org/wiki/Bitcoin) and [Ethereum](https://en.wikipedia.org/wiki/Ethereum).

+#### Ed25519

+[Ed25519](https://en.wikipedia.org/wiki/EdDSA#Ed25519) is an EdDSA signature scheme using [Curve25519](https://en.wikipedia.org/wiki/Curve25519).
+It is carefully engineered at several levels of design and implementation to achieve very high speeds without compromising security.

+#### SR25519

+[SR25519](https://research.web3.foundation/en/latest/polkadot/keys/1-accounts-more.html) is based on the same underlying curve as [Ed25519](#ed25519).
+However, it uses Schnorr signatures instead of the EdDSA scheme.

 ## Where to go next